bksaechao/LIRI/README.md

 # How to use it
 *<strong>Pre-steps</strong>*
-<p>(since this app uses the node-spotify-api, users must sign up for their own spotify account and developer account (two separate accounts) and input their developer credentials in a hidden .env file.
+<p>(since this app uses the node-spotify-api, users must sign up for their own spotify account and developer account (two separate accounts) and input their developer credentials in a hidden .env file before running this application.
 The steps are listed below)</p>
 <ol>
   <li>Visit https://developer.spotify.com/my-applications/#!/
   <li>Either login to your existing Spotify account or create a new one (a free account is fine) and log in.
   <li>Once logged in, navigate to https://developer.spotify.com/my-applications/#!/applications/create to register a new application to be used with the Spotify API.
 You can fill in whatever you'd like for these fields.
 When finished, click the "complete" button.
   <li>On the next screen, scroll down to where you see your client id and client secret.
+  <li>Clone this repository if you have not already done it.
   <li>You will then need to create your own .env file within the application and include your developer credentials. replace asterisks in the image below with your own credentials.
   <li>You will also need to run "npm i" without the quotes in the node terminal to install the required packages to properly run this app.
 </ol>